A Historic Overview

 Moreover, brethren, I declare unto you THE GOSPEL which I preached unto you, which also you have received, and wherein you stand; by which also you are saved, if you keep keep in memory what I preached unto you, unless you have believed in vain.
 For I delivered unto you FIRST OF ALL that which I also received, how that Messiah died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures;… (I Corinthians 15:1-4)

-Notice that Rav Sha’ul Paulus (Paul) states here that “the gospel…among the first things I passed on to you was what I also received.”
-He does not say that this was the ONLY THING he received, nor does he say that it is the ONLY THING he passed on to them, and by saying that it is “among the FIRST THINGS,” then it imples that there are other “first things” or at least a “second,” “third,” and perhaps others as well.
+Notice that Rav Sha’ul Paulus (Paul) states here that “among the first things I passed on to you was what I also received.”
+He does not say that this was the ONLY THING he received, nor does he say that it is the ONLY THING he passed on to them, and by saying that it is “among the FIRST THINGS,” then it imples that there are other “first things” as well.
 Consequently, then, “how the Messiah died for our sins,…he was buried, and he was raised on the third day, in according to the Scriptures,” is only part of the “FIRST THINGS” – NOT the WHOLE MESSAGE.
-This raises the question, “What was ‘the whole message of the gospel?”
-Unfortunately, as Rav Sha’ul Paulus (Paul) writes, this is “a mystery” (Ephesians 6:19).

-Therefore, getting back to the analysis, in speaking to the people at Corinth, Greece, he encourages them to keep what he had taught them in memory.
-Did he teach them only what is here, or did he teach them more in person?
+Therefore, in speaking to the people at Corinth, Greece, he encourages them to keep what he had taught them in memory.
 “For if you don’t,” he says, “your trust will have been in vain.”
 And what is this message?
 At least a portion of it focuses on the “death, burial, and resurrection of Messiah.”
 And as this text indicates, this is a portion of the message, but when we look further on into the chapter, we also discover that Rav Sha’ul Paulus (Paul) is using this as a foundation for his counter-argument against those in the Corinth congregation who were arguing that there is no resurrection from the dead.

 After laying out this basic introduction to his counter-argument, he then gives a listing of those who had witnesses of the Rebbe Yeshua’s resurrection: